 We’re all about the bowl recipes lately.
-Gimme a Grilled Chicken Burrito Bowl, a Mediterranean Grain Bowl with Chicken, or a simple Shrimp Pesto Rice Bowl.
+Gimme Low Carb Egg Roll in a Bowl, a Mediterranean Grain Bowl with Chicken, or a simple Shrimp Pesto Rice Bowl.
 All are so tasty, and you should definitely give them a try!

 What are buddha bowls?
 They are one-dish meals combining grains, vegetables, proteins, and sauces.
 They are a great way to eat a balanced meal, consisting of small amounts of many things in one bowl.